 For an anime that I used to call my favourite, it sure dropped.
 Haha...

 Eitherway, Kotoura-san has one of the most impactful first episodes I've seen, and while the rest of the show pales in comparison, I still found it to be a fun ride.
 A reason why I liked it so much is that I binged watched it.
 When I binge watch shows, I usually like them!
 Eitherway, the characters are easily the highlight of the show, Kotoura especially.

 Gigantic mixed bag with Kill la Kill.
 On one hand, good action scenes, wacky yet lovable animation, but still a fun watch, at least while watching it.

 On the other hand, Ryouko is a very back and fourth character.
 Some times she's actually pretty cool, other time she's a pathetic poorly written edgy piece of shit.
-The main villains weren't that good either, Nui is a bitch in ever way.
-However, Satsuki and the Elite 4 made up for those guys.
+The main villains weren't that good either, Nui is a bitch in every way.
+However, Satsuki and the Elite 4 are all lovable.

 Alright, nothing really special, and while lacking in the character department, it did have a nice ending.
 A few surprising twists too.
 Not really much else to say haha.